ZPYin/Radiosonde/readme.md

 Basically, we will construct the query url to the server and parsing the results from the retrurned html text.
 This is very straightforward.
 What we should pay attention to, is the type of the sonding.
 Sometimes, results of old sonding or wind sonding will be returned.
 So a warning module should be added.
 But for the IDL and python scripts, which have a history of years, I will don't have the passion yet to improve it.
 But for the matlab verision, I have add this processing module and also some minor data quality control.
 You can easily convert it to python or IDL version as you like.

-Regarding to the {sitenum} of different stations, you can find it in [radiosonde-station-list.txt](radiosonde-station-list.txt).
+Regarding to the `sitenum` of different stations, you can find it in [radiosonde-station-list.txt](./doc/radiosonde-station-list.txt).

 Enjoy it!!!